Climate of Pluto

-The dwarf planet Pluto has an unusual set of climate zones, due to its atypical axial configuration.
+The climate of Pluto concerns the atmospheric dynamics, weather, and long-term trends on the dwarf planet Pluto.
 Five climate zones are assigned on the dwarf planet: tropics, arctic, tropical arctic, diurnal, and polar.
 These climate zones are delineated based on astronomically defined boundaries or sub-solar latitudes, which are not associated with the atmospheric circulations on the dwarf planet.
 Charon, the largest moon of Pluto, is tidally locked with it, and thus has the same climate zone structure as Pluto itself.

 Pluto is an icy body, the most prominent object in the solar system's Kuiper belt.
 Its surface is primarily composed of methane (CH4), nitrogen (N2), and carbon monoxide (CO) volatile ices in various spatial abundances and distribution.
 Though Pluto is small compared to typical planets, it has an atmosphere, though much thinner than Earth's.
 Containing multiple layers of haze, its atmosphere is composed mainly of nitrogen (N2) with trace amount of methane (CH4) and carbon monoxide (CO).
 Long-term climate cycles of planetary bodies (e.g., Earth) are associated with axial precession and variations in the obliquity and orbital eccentricity.
 However, in the case of Pluto, the orbital eccentricity and axial precession cycles have less influence on the climate cycles of the dwarf planet than the obliquity variation.
 Consequently, the climate zones of Pluto were determined based on the obliquity variation only.

-Characteristics and boundaries
+Characteristics and climate zones

 There are five climate zones on Pluto which are defined by the sub-solar latitude, each with specific boundaries.
 However, the latitude ranges of the climate zones expand and shrink in response to the obliquity range of Pluto from a minimum of 103° to a maximum of 127° over the 2.8 million year oscillation period.
 That means some of the zones have permanent latitude ranges, whereas other zones change their boundaries based on the variation of the axial tilt on a multi-million-year time scale.
 Permanent boundaries refer to the latitude zones that experience certain characteristics at all times, regardless of the obliquity variation of the dwarf planet over the obliquity oscillation period.
 Because Charon is tidally-locked with Pluto, it has the same structure of climate zones.